A novel Mortar Method Integration using Radial Basis Functions: A novel quadrature algorithm for mortar integrals

+Equation \eqref{geom_flexibility} implies that the basis function interpolant is independent of any shift of the slave element along the master normal.
+In this way, the rescaled interpolation builds a projection onto the master surface and guarantees accuracy also in geometrically non-conforming settings.
+For these reasons, in the sequel we will consider GA as the default RBF selection.

 Finally, we address the influence of the shape parameter $\varepsilon$.
-As already observed, GA become unstable for decreasing $\varepsilon/M$.
-Hence, two possible choices are compared: (i) fixed $\varepsilon$ proportional to the circumdiameter of the master element, indicated with $h_M$; (ii) $\varepsilon$ changing with $M$ and proportional to the fill distance of the dataset, defined as
+Two possible choices are compared: (i) fixed $\varepsilon$ proportional to the circumdiameter of the master element, indicated with $h_M$; (ii) $\varepsilon$ changing with $M$ and proportional to the fill distance $h_{\Xi}$ of the dataset, defined as

 Figure \ref{test_radius} shows the outcomes of these two choices for the interpolation of a quadratic basis function in 3D.
-Setting $\varepsilon=h_M$ yields a good trade off between accuracy and stability when $n_M$ is small.
+Setting $\varepsilon=h_M$ yields a good trade-off between accuracy and stability when $n_M$ is small.
 When $\varepsilon$ varies with the fill distance, the accuracy is significantly affected by the ratio $\varepsilon/h_{\Xi}$.
-Better results are obtained increasing $\varepsilon$, but instabilities occur already for $\varepsilon/h_{\Xi} = 8$, revealing that the behaviour of globally supported RBFs in the unstable regime is difficult to predict.
-Therefore, from now on we will stick to the simple choice $\varepsilon=h_M$, which prevents the user from tuning any additional parameter.
-Based on these evidences, the RBF algorithm proposed will be configured as follows: \begin{enumerate} \item Gaussian splines as RBF family; \item Uniformely distributed interpolation points in the master element reference space; \item Fixed shape parameter equal to the circumdiameter of the master element. \end{enumerate} The only free parameter left is $n_M$, which can be easily fixed once a user-defined tolerance on the basis function representation is provided.
-Additionally, based on our experiments, the restriction $n_M\leq10$ is suggested to avoid the occurrence of instabilities.
+Better results are obtained increasing $\varepsilon$, but instabilities occur already for $\varepsilon/h_{\Xi} = 8$.
+Therefore, from now on we will stick to the simple choice $\varepsilon=h_M$.

+Based on these results, the proposed RB integration scheme will be configured as follows: \begin{enumerate} \item Gaussian splines as RBF family; \item uniformly distributed interpolation points in the master element reference space; \item fixed shape parameter equal to the circumdiameter of the master element. \end{enumerate} Therefore, in our algorithm the only real parameters are $n_M$ (hence $M$) and $N_G$.
+Based on our numerical experiments, the restriction $n_M\leq10$ is suggested to avoid the occurrence of instabilities.